loekd/ServiceFabric.ServiceBus/README.md

 - ServiceBusSubscriptionBatchCommunicationListener
 - ServiceBusSubscriptionCommunicationListener

-Note: Session support is available too.
+Note: Session support is available too, in the package for Full Fx.

 ### ServiceFabric.ServiceBus.Clients
 https://www.nuget.org/packages/ServiceFabric.ServiceBus.Clients
-Receive BrokeredMessages in Service Fabric Reliable Services using the Communication Listener from the package 'ServiceFabric.ServiceBus.Services'.
+(Optional package) Receive BrokeredMessages in Service Fabric Reliable Services using the Communication Listener from the package 'ServiceFabric.ServiceBus.Services'.
 Provides a ServiceBusTopicCommunicationClient to be used with 'ServicePartitionClient'.

 *If you post messages to Service Bus in a different way, you won't need the client package.*

 ## Contribute!